tuanla03/EN_CCNA-Zero-to-Hero-Network-Labs/README.md

 * **Router:** `i86bi_Linux-L3-AdvEnterpriseK9-M2_157_3_May_2018`

-*Note‼️: If you spot any mistakes or encounter issues with the content, please feel free to reach out to me via the social media links on my profile.
+*Note: If you spot any mistakes or encounter issues with the content, please feel free to reach out to me via the social media links on my profile.
 I appreciate your feedback!*